anwar-github/flip/README.md

 3. Check the disbursement status, and update the information on your database according to the response you get

 ## Installation
-Use the docker to running application, [here](https://docs.docker.com/install/) for documentation.
+Use the docker & docker-compose to running application, [here](https://docs.docker.com/install/) for documentation.

 ```bash